 FVSU-CDEP and its university partners have awarded 457 STEM degrees in the following disciplines: mathematics, engineering, chemistry, geology, geophysics, health physics, and biology.

 CDEP offers dual degree STEM programs in a 3+3 format:

-- Academically talented students enroll at Fort Valley State University for the first three years and pursue a major in mathematics, chemistry, or biology.
+- Academically talented students enroll at Fort Valley State University for the first three years and pursue a major in mathematics, chemistry, or computer science.

-- For years 4 and 5, students transfer to one of CDEP’s partnering universities to complete a major in engineering, geology, geophysics, or health physics.
+- For the next 3 years, students pursue a master’s degree at one of CDEP’s partnering universities in engineering, geology, geophysics, or computer science.

-- At the completion of the five-year program, students earn a BS degree from Fort Valley State University and a BS, MS, or PhD from one of CDEP’s partnering universities.
+- Students earn a BS degree from Fort Valley State University and a MS, or PhD from one of CDEP’s partnering universities.

-CDEP’s current partnering institutions consist of Fort Valley State University, Georgia Institute of Technology, Pennsylvania State University, University of Arkansas, University of Nevada at Las Vegas, and the University of Texas at Austin.
+CDEP’s university partners consist of Fort Valley State University, Georgia Institute of Technology, Grand Valley State University, Pennsylvania State University, University of Alabama, University of Arkansas, University of Nevada at Las Vegas, University of Oklahoma, and the University of Texas at Austin.